-ON A MONDAY IN SEPTEMBER
+On A Monday In September

 The violence reached its apex on May Day, as thousands took to the streets in peaceful demonstrations all across the country.
 However, it was the demonstration in Chicago that would ultimately lead to employment reforms and one last holiday at summers end.

-Demonstrations there were centered, around the police shooting of a striker at a manufacturing company, several days earlier.
-Someone threw a stick of dynamite into the stream of protesters causing mass havoc.
-At the end of the day, eleven people were dead including seven police officers, whom many believed, exchanged fire amongst themselves in the dark and smoky melee.
+Demonstrations there were centered around the police shooting of a striker, at a manufacturing company, several days earlier.
+Someone threw a stick of dynamite into the stream of protesters, causing mass havoc.
+At the end of the day, 11 people were dead including seven police officers, whom many believed, exchanged fire amongst themselves in the dark and smoky melee.
 The assailant was never found.
-The urgency of workers rights and the shake up of industry, which often had connections to crooked mobsters followed.
-President Cleveland rallied for legislation standardizing the 8 hour work day, and proper working conditions, and topped it off with a holiday at summers end.
+The urgency of workers rights and the shake up of industry, which often had connections to crooked mobsters, followed.
+President Cleveland rallied for legislation standardizing the 8-hour work day, proper working conditions, and topped it off with a holiday at summers end.
 He did not want the likes of anarchist memorializing a tragedy on a day meant for workers, so Labor Day fell on the first Monday in September.

-Labor Day like most other American holidays had its propagation in a bit of carnage and revolt.
+Labor Day, like most other American holidays, had its propagation in a bit of carnage and revolt.
 So it is only fitting that we continue to celebrate these times with roasting flesh.
 The American landscape is speckled with wild pigs.
-So as the summer winds down, and we try our best to forget about the things that make even sitting on the couch feel like work.
-Let us be grateful to the ones who have endured injustices, challenged crooked politics and even lost their lives just so we can continue to work hard and collect that overtime.
+So as the summer winds down and we try our best to forget about the things that make even sitting on the couch feel like work, let us be grateful to the ones who have endured injustices, challenged crooked politics, and even lost their lives just so we can continue to work hard and collect that overtime.
 Cha- Ching!